Pink Lemonade Blueberries

 • Compact size makes it perfect in any area

 Most blueberry shrubs need full sun to produce their sweet fruit in any quantity.
 Pink Lemonade needs at least 6 hours of direct sun exposure per day.
 It can grow in less sun, but you might not get the maximum amount of berries.
-A slightly higher acid content is required by blueberry shrubs so test the soil and amend it, aiming for a pH of about 6.
-This shrub will grow to a maximum height of around 5 feet so it makes a nice hedge when planted in groups.
-Plant where it can be admired for its fall color and beautiful spring flowers.
+A slightly higher acid content is required by blueberry shrubs, so test the soil and amend it, aiming for a pH of about 6.
+This shrub will grow to a maximum height of around 5 feet, so it makes a nice hedge when planted in groups.
+You’ll want to plant this where it can be admired for its fall color and beautiful spring flowers.

-The Pink Lemonade was developed as a variety of the native wild blueberry.
-It inherited the native plant’s disease and pest resistance.
+The Pink Lemonade was developed as a variety of the native wild blueberry, and inherited the native plant’s disease- and pest-resistance.
 This means it is a great choice for organic gardening since it doesn’t need to be sprayed with chemicals and pesticides.
 Use bird mesh to keep ripening berries on the bush until harvest time.

-The Pink Lemonade Blueberry bush gives you the perfect amount of fruit.
+The Pink Lemonade Blueberry Bush gives you the perfect amount of fruit.
 It is considered a “moderate producer”, which means it gives you just enough for family and friends, but not so much to overwhelm you with berries.
-Expect 3 pounds of berries each year.
-However, these plants have been known to produce up to 10 pounds in a season.
+Expect about 3 pounds of berries each year, but keep in mind that these plants have been known to produce up to 10 pounds in a season.

-Pink Lemonade Blueberries are just as sweet, if not sweeter, than typical blueberries.
-Bakers will love using this unusual color in bread and pies, where it is likely to become a conversation-starter.
+Pink Lemonade Blueberries are just as sweet as typical blueberries, if not sweeter.
+Bakers will love using this unusually-colored berry in breads and pies, where it is likely to become a conversation-starter.
 It’s also tasty enough to be enjoyed raw as a snack or breakfast food.
 Sweeter than many blue varieties, it makes an excellent dessert berry when baked into a pie or simply served with whipped topping.

-Due to agricultural restrictions, we cannot ship these trees AZ, CA, OR or WA.
+Due to agricultural restrictions, we cannot ship these trees to AZ, CA, OR, or WA.